Kaworu Nagisa: Popularity

-Despite his one-episode appearance, the character of Kaworu became popular among series' fans and he rivaled the female protagonists of Neon Genesis Evangelion Rei Ayanami and Asuka Langley Soryu.
-The character ranked high in popularity polls about the best anime male characters, the strongest anime pilots, most memorable anime deaths and best Angels in Evangelion.
+Despite his one-episode appearance, Kaworu became popular among the series' fans, and is just as popular as the female protagonists of Neon Genesis Evangelion, Rei Ayanami and Asuka Langley Soryu.
+He ranked high in popularity polls about the best anime male characters, the strongest anime pilots, most memorable anime deaths and best Angels in Evangelion.
 In 1997 and 1998, Kaworu took second and sixth place among the most popular male characters of the moment in two polls conducted by Animage magazine.
 He also appeared in the monthly surveys of the magazine, remaining in the top twenty in 1997 polls.
 In 1998 Animage ranked him twenty-third among the most popular anime characters of the moment, and 43rd in 1999.

-In August and September 2009, after the release of Evangelion 2.0 movie, he emerged in sixth and third place among the most popular characters of Newtype magazine; in October he ranked fourth.
+In August and September 2009, after the release of the Evangelion 2.0 movie, he emerged in sixth and third place among the most popular characters of Newtype magazine; in October he ranked fourth.
 In March of the following year, Newtype included him among the most popular male characters of the 1990s, giving him second place after Shinji.
 In February 2015, nearly twenty years after the series first aired, he emerged seventh on Newtype charts.
 He also ranked in Evangelion popularity polls, usually in the top three.
 In June 2021, after the 3.0+1.01 re-release of the final Rebuild film, he finished second most popular male character in another Newtype poll.